 - Acted for the new employer at all stages of the recruitment process in Cantor Fitzgerald v Boyer (2012).

-- Advising numerous companies on mobility arrangements in the region.
+- Advised numerous corporates and financial institutions on mobility arrangements in the region.

-- Advised a global trading conglomerate in proceedings commenced by departing senior executives for entitlements under bonus and equity schemes.
+- Advised a global trading conglomerate on proceedings commenced by departing senior executives for entitlements under bonus and equity schemes.

-- Advising an energy corporation on the suspension, investigation and termination of the CEO for fraud and other serious breaches of policy.
+- Advised an energy corporation on the suspension, investigation and termination of the CEO for fraud and other serious breaches of policy.

-- Assisted a major accounting firm with the strategic and legal issues surrounding headcount reduction initiatives as well as alternatives to redundancy (including leave without pay, partly paid sabbaticals and changing allowances and benefits) in a multiplicity of jurisdictions in Asia Pacific.
+- Assisted a major accounting firm in the strategic and legal issues regarding headcount reduction initiatives as well as alternatives to redundancy (including leave without pay, partly paid sabbaticals and changing allowances and benefits) in multiple jurisdictions in Asia Pacific.

-- Advised numerous financial institutions and companies with the recruitment of various teams bound by restrictive covenants and fixed term contracts with competitors.
+- Advised numerous corporates and financial institutions on the recruitment of various teams bound by restrictive covenants and fixed term contracts with competitors.